Luke 2:8-14

 First the Angel said:

 #1 This we be THE SIGN to you.”
-Here we go again with the definite article, “THE.”
-He didn’t say “A SIGN,” he said, “THE SIGN.”
-To what sign was he referring?
-THE SIGN of Jonah.
-More on this later in this article.
+Notice He didn’t say “A SIGN,” he said, “THE SIGN.”
+He was referring to THE SIGN of Jonah.
+More on this later.

 –

-Secondly he said that a “Savior” would be born, who was Christ the Lord, so they understood He was the promised and long-awaited Messiah of Israel.
-Then he said that the baby would be: #2 “Wrapped in swaddling clothes; and #3: ” Lying in a manger.”
+Secondly he said that a “Savior” would be born, who was Christ the Lord.
+This was not just any baby: He was the promised, long-awaited Messiah of Israel.
+When they heard the baby would be: #2 “Wrapped in swaddling clothes; and #3: ” Lying in a manger,” that was all they needed to hear!
+Like GPS, they knew EXACTLY where He was! 😁

 –